|The username that should be used for HTTP authentication when accessing this remote proxy.|

 When working on multi-homed systems, this parameter lets you specify which specific interface (IP address) should be used to access the remote repository.

-The time that Artifactory waits (for both a socket and a connection) before giving up on an attempt to retrieve an artifact from a remote repository.
+The time (in ms) that Artifactory waits (for both a socket and a connection) before giving up on an attempt to retrieve an artifact from a remote repository.

 A custom set of parameters that should automatically be included in all HTTP requests to this remote repository.

 |When set, allows using the repository credentials on any host to which the original request is redirected.|

 |When set, the repository will allow cookie management to work with servers that require them.|